UN1TY

-UN1TY (English: unity; yoo·nee·tee) is an Indonesian boygroup created by 1ID Music.
-The group currently has seven members: Fajri, Farhan, Fenly, Fiki, Gilang, Shandy, and Zweitson.
-Ricky is their ex-member, officially left on November 3, 2022 but being announced officially on December 14, 2022.
+UN1TY (English: unity; yoo·nee·tee) were an Indonesian boy band formed and managed by Kapital Entertainment.
+The group was composed of eight members: Farhan, Gilang, Fiki, Fajri, Fenly, Ricky, Shandy, and Zweitson.
+Ricky is their former member, officially left on November 3, 2022 but being announced officially on December 14, 2022.
 UN1TY has started their debut with two released singles titled Coba Cintaku and Satu on December 9, 2019.
 Coba Cintaku reached 43rd rank on Billboard Indonesia Top 100 and 19th rank on Langit Musik Top 50 January 2020 edition.
 Satu reached 4th rank on Indonesia 20 15th edition by I-Radio Jakarta.

-UN1TY's name is a reference to Indonesia's national motto Bhinneka Tunggal Ika (Unity in Diversity).
+UN1TY's name is a reference to Indonesia's national motto, Bhinneka Tunggal Ika (Unity in Diversity).
 The name represents teamwork and a desire to unite music fans.

 Debut era

 Formation

-UN1TY is a boygroup who started their debut under Famous All Stars through a music survival show by 1ID Music created by Dien Tirto Buwono, the business Innovation Director & Co-founder of Famous All Stars (FAS), and Patrick Effendy.
+UN1TY started their debut under Famous All Stars through a music survival show by 1ID Music created by Dien Tirto Buwono, the business innovation director & co-founder of Famous All Stars (FAS), and Patrick Effendy.
 After the camp opening their survival program on June 18, 2019, it eliminate and selected more than 500 candidates, until remaining eight candidates: Fajri, Farhan, Fenly, Fiki, Gilang, Ricky, Shandy, and Zweitson.
-They come from any different ethical backgrounds with age range 16 to 23 years old.
+They come from any different ethnic backgrounds with age range 16 to 23 years old.
 This member formation was chosen because it considered to have musical chemistry and perfect personality fusion to create a synergy based on the producer's vision.